3 in 1 commodes which are waterproof can be used as a shower chair, but those which are not waterproof should not be used in the shower.

 Drop arms can be found on lots of models of 3 in 1 commodes, and on many models of shower transport commode chairs.

-It will be noted if a commode has them, as they are one of the main features required by many users.
+It will be noted in the product specifications if a commode has them, as they are one of the main features required by many users.

 There are also static drop arm commodes which exist as well which can be use as –

 - toilet safety frame